slaclab/pydm/docs/source/data_plugins/local_plugin.rst

 **enum_string** new list of values                  tuple        `enum_string"=['hey', 'hello']`
 =============== =================================== ============ =================================

-.. note:: The "extras" attribute will need to be included and set to True for the program to evaluated any additional attributes.
-All the additional attributes are optional, any number of desired attributes can be specified, or none.
+.. note:: All the additional attributes are optional, any number of desired attributes can be specified, or none.

 Here is a simple example of a channel address format with some optional attributes:
 ::